 Attendees participated enthusiastically and were generous in sharing their knowledge and experience with peers.
 They demonstrated a high level of goodwill, genuine concern for the future and a strong desire to collaborate to address the issue.
 Participants were also very clear in their view that industry must take the lead on this issue to drive change in collaboration with governments and NGOs.

 The challenge is to ensure that the goodwill and commitment demonstrated at the Forum is converted into action.
-Setting up the peak industry body that is focused purely on plastic packaging waste is the key next steps this body will be tasked with exploring and progressing the actions further.
+Setting up the peak industry body that is focused purely on plastic packaging waste is the key next step as this body will be tasked with exploring and progressing the actions further.
 This work is currently in progress.